CSCI128/packtrain/README.md

 Finally, assign that provider to the application that you just created.

-## Creating users
+### Creating users

 To create a user, copy the `user.json.template` in `authentik-sidecar/src/users` to `user.json` and fill in values.

 Recreate authentik and you can now login with the information you provided in that user file.

-## Running locally
+## Certificates

-You can run locally from your IDE (so you can have debugging support) with all the services!

-To do this, make sure that you trust the `localhost.dev` certificate.
+Make sure that you trust the `localhost.dev` certificates when running the backend and frontend.

-This is done with
 macOS:

 ```bash